redwoodjs/redwood/CONTRIBUTING.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/redwoodjs/redwood)

 ## Local QA and Integration Tests

 All of these checks are included in Redwood’s GitHub PR Continuous Integration (CI) automation.
-However, it’s good practice to understand what they do by using them locally.
+But it’s good practice to understand what they do by using them locally too.
 The E2E tests aren’t something we use every time anymore (because it takes a while), but you should learn how to use it because it comes in handy when your code is failing tests on GitHub and you need to diagnose.

 ### Build, Lint, Test, and Check

 Within your Framework directory, use the following tools and commands to test your code:

 1. **Build the packages**: `yarn build`
     - to delete all previous build directories: `yarn build:clean`
 2. **Syntax and Formatting**: `yarn lint`